 “We send an individual link to each of reader.
 If you want to distribute your ARC to a list of 200 people, each one will have their own private download link.
 By the time your ARC campaign is done, we email you a summary that says, ‘this reader downloaded the book on this date and viewed it on this date’.
 It gives you the information that you can use to market or to re-target them.”

-To find out more about BookFunnel, you can check out our interview with Damon.
+To find out more about BookFunnel, check out our review of its services.
+(Spoiler alert: it's a pretty sweet deal for authors.)

 If you’re not sure where to start with your ARC campaign, it may help if you let your street team choose how they want to contribute.
 They could either be: